Your Personal Stag Do Expert

 London In a Nutshell

-- Imposing Gothic architecture flanked by towering buildings of the future.
+- Over 3,500 pubs flanked by towering rooftop bars of the future.

-London is one of the most-visited cities in the world: a fact that promises you’ll never be bored.
+London is one of the most-visited cities in the world: a fact that promises you and your stag party will never be bored.
 Hop on the iconicLondon Undergroundand tour landmarks likeBuckingham Palace, theTower of LondonandBig Ben, before strolling along theSouthbankand taking in the Thames with a pint and a sarnie.

 For the best views of the Big Smoke, climb to the 52nd floor ofThe Shard(Western Europe’s highest hotel bar) or catch the sunset from the gorgeousSky GardenatopThe Walkie Talkie(entry is free, with an onsite bar).
 From great heights get underground, and experience theChurchill War Rooms(where the famous prime minister plotted against Germany) before stopping for a pint in theSherlock Holmes Pub(a full-on recreation of 221b Baker Street).
 Once you’ve had your fill, delve into the hipster hoopla ofPortobello Market, the glorious arches ofLeadenhall Market(filmed as Diagon Alley for the Harry Potter films), and take tours ofArsenal,West Ham UnitedandTottenham Hotspur’shome stadiums.

-Wander downBrick Lanefor some of the world’s bestsalt beef bagelsat Beigel Bake, before waddling into one of its famouscurry houses(a result of the area’s thriving Indian community).
+Wander downBrick Lanefor some of the world’s bestsalt beef bagelsat Beigel Bake (open 24hrs so perfect for a post stag night snack), before waddling into one of its famouscurry houses(a result of the area’s thriving Indian community).
 It’s well worth joining the crowds atCamden Marketfor excellent street food, or heading intoBorough Marketfor mouth-watering bread and cheese.Pop Brixtonoffers a feast of bao buns, ramen and more, with hip locals ordering from its trendy stalls.
 For something more local, join the lunchtime rush atLeather Lanefor some excellent pitta and falafel.

-Just remember before you go off on a jolly that it’s illegal to drink or carry open containers of alcohol on London’s public transport system - so booze wisely!
+Just remember before you go off on a big stag night out that it’s illegal to drink or carry open containers of alcohol on London’s public transport system - so booze wisely!